oceantown/bubblematch/README.md

 -

-# Bubble Match is a super sweet memory matching challenge inspired by Taito's legendary 1985 Nintendo game 'Bubble Bobble'.
+# Bubble Match is a super sweet memory matching challenge inspired by Taito's epic 1985 Nintendo game 'Bubble Bobble'.
 Player 1 (Babs) & Player 2 (Bobby) are the children of Bub and his longtime girlfriend Betty.
 ---